SoriyaChan/Practical-Statistics/README.md

 # EDA

 The key idea of EDA is that the first and most important step in any project based on data is to look at the data.
-By summarizing and visualizing the data, you can gain valuable intuition and understanding off the project.
+By summarizing and visualizing the data, you can gain valuable intuition and understanding of the project.

 Basic Data types in statistics: Numeric(discrete, continuous), Categorical(binary, ordinal, nominal)